Yeh Jawaani Hai Deewani: Plot

-Naina Talwar is a medical student absorbed in her studies.
-She tops her classes but feels like an outcast due to her introverted nature.
-An encounter with an old classmate, Aditi Mehra, makes her realize that she wants more from life than high marks.
-Thus, she makes an impulsive decision to follow Aditi on a hiking trip into the Himalayas, up to Manali.
-During the hike, she renews her friendship with other former classmates, Kabir "Bunny" Thapar and Avinash "Avi" Shiv.
-Bunny is a charmer whose dream is to wander and discover the world and has no interest in ever settling down, while Avi is a playboy who is addicted to alcohol and betting.
+Naina Talwar is a studious medical student living in Mumbai who feels like life is passing her by due to her controlling parents, especially her mom.
+While doing grocery shopping with her mother, she runs into an old classmate, Aditi Mehra, making her realize that she wants more from life.
+She makes an impulsive decision to go on a hiking trip mentioned by Aditi during their encounter to the Himalayas in Manali without informing her parents, afraid of them saying 'No'.
+During the hike, she renews her friendship with Aditi and her other former classmates, Kabir "Bunny" Thapar and Avinash "Avi" Arora as they get into various hikes and adventures.
+Bunny is a charmer whose dream is to wander and discover the world; he has no interest in settling down.
+Avi is a playboy only interested in alcohol and betting.

-Throughout the trek, Bunny and Naina grow closer.
-One night, the two climb a mountain and Naina sees a new side of Bunny, causing her to grow feelings for him.
-Meanwhile, Aditi grows jealous of Preeti, one of their acquaintances, as Avi flirts with her a lot.
-Bunny and Naina realize that Aditi has feelings for Avi, but keep quiet.
-At the end of the trip, Naina is close to telling Bunny that she has feelings for him, but is interrupted by Avi who reveals that Bunny has been accepted into the school of journalism at Northwestern University in Chicago.
-Naina realizes that love and marriage have no part in Bunny's plans and remains silent but is happy for him as he is following his passion.
+During the trek, Naina and Bunny grow close and she falls in love with him.
+Meanwhile, Aditi becomes jealous as Avi flirts with another trekker.
+Bunny and Naina realize that Aditi has feelings for Avi, but Avi does not.
+At the end of the trip, Avi discovers that Bunny has been accepted into the school of journalism at Northwestern University in Chicago and reveals to the rest of the group that he is leaving India in three weeks.
+While Avi is upset that he is leaving, Adi tells him he should go, explaining that they are all growing up and that it is time to become adults.
+Naina realizes that love and marriage have no part in Bunny's plans and remains silent about her feelings.

-Eight years later, Naina has finished medical school and is now working in a clinic.
-Bunny works as a videographer for a travel show on FOX Network, hosted by his colleague Riana Sarai, and travels the world as he had always wanted.
-He receives an offer from Riana, who now has become a good friend of his, to become a host for a new travel show, which he accepts.
-He also receives a wedding invitation from Aditi, informing him that she is marrying a wealthy engineer, Taran Khanna.
-Bunny comes to Rajasthan for Aditi's destination wedding, and while the girls are happy to see him, Avi acts repulsive since Bunny avoided his calls and never bothered to stay in touch with him.
-Later, in a conversation with Naina, Bunny reveals that his father Sanjay had passed away and since he had been on a trek in a no-network zone, he couldn't make it to Sanjay's last rites.